 1. Optimize the Software Development Life Cycle

 Executives are sometimes surprised by the manual work involved when tech teams create software.
 At one major bank, for instance, a developer needed approvals from multiple teams just to set up an environment before writing code.
 After coding, extensive manual testing was required because automated tests covered only a few cases.
-Additional security checks were needed from teams available only during certain weeks, and the final deployment required multiple approvals.
 Instead of streamlining this process, the bank had hired more managers and testers, adding to both costs and complexity.

-A leading financial institution avoided this trap by conducting a detailed assessment, or “X-ray,” of its engineering teams to understand their practices and performance.
-This data-driven approach helped management spot the initiatives that could drive the biggest productivity gains.
-They then updated their engineering tools, automated security controls, and created a coaching team to guide engineers in adopting the new processes.
-The rollout of these changes happened over 12 months, with engineering teams trained in waves every three months.
+A leading financial institution avoided this trap by conducting a detailed assessment, or “X-ray,” of its engineering teams.
+They updated their engineering tools, automated security controls, and created a coaching team to guide engineers.
+This bank achieved 30% more capacity without expanding the budget.

 2. Use Generative AI Across the Product Lifecycle